IMSY-DKFZ/htc/README.md

 This package is a framework for automated tissue classification and segmentation on medical hyperspectral imaging (HSI) data.
 It contains:

 - The implementation of deep learning models to solve supervised classification and segmentation problems for a variety of different input spatial granularities (pixels, superpixels, patches and entire images, cf. figure below) and modalities (RGB data, raw and processed HSI data) from our paper [“Robust deep learning-based semantic organ segmentation in hyperspectral images”](https://doi.org/10.1016/j.media.2022.102488).
 It is based on [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://lightning.ai/).
+- The implementation of deep learning models for automated sepsis diagnosis and mortality prediciton, as described in our paper ["AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients"](https://www.science.org/doi/10.1126/sciadv.adw1968).
+The models are based on skin HSI data at various spatial granularities (median spectra, patches) and across different modalities (RGB images, raw and processed HSI data).
+We further provide a multimodal approach that combines HSI data with clinical features such as demographics and blood gas analysis parameters.
 - Corresponding pretrained models.
 - A pipeline to efficiently load and process HSI data, to aggregate deep learning results and to validate and visualize findings.
 - Presentation of several solutions to speed up the data loading process (see [Pytorch Conference 2023 poster details](./README.md#-dealing-with-io-bottlenecks-in-high-throughput-model-training) below).